Report a question

 3 / 100

-3. Which of the following is NOT a rational number?
+3. Which of the following equations has a solution that is a rational number?

 4 / 100